Getting Started with Wasatch SoftRIP

 Illustration 1: Starting the Setup Window

-Select your printer from the Printer Model drop down window on the Set Up screen (Illustration 2).
+Select your printer from the Printer Model drop down list on the Setup screen (Illustration 2).
 There are sometimes multiple listings for one printer model to reflect variations in inkset, print mode or resolution.
 Select the printer listing that matches your specific print scenario.

 Illustration 2: The Setup Window

 Note that the drop down list will only display Imaging Configurations that have been installed to your hard drive.
-Insert the SoftRIP Imaging Configuration disk labeled for your printer manufacturer to install additional Imaging Configurations.
+Click the Download button to install additional Imaging Configurations.
+Not all printers have Imaging Configurations available.

-NOTE: The Imaging Configurations distributed with SoftRIP have been generated by the Wasatch technical staff.
+NOTE: The Imaging Configurations available for SoftRIP have been generated by the Wasatch technical staff, or by associates of Wasatch Computer Technology.
 Although these configurations are "generic", they should provide excellent results under most conditions.
 These Imaging Configurations are based on optimum printer settings for the print conditions described.
-SoftRIP also provides several levels of additional operator color control, described in detail in the color section of online help and at www.wasatch.com.
+SoftRIP also provides several levels of additional operator color control, described in detail in the color section of online help.

 On the Setup window, select the Physical Connection you will use to connect to the printer.
-The default is the LPT1 printer port, but Ethernet (TCP/IP), USB, and Firewire connections are recommended for most current wide-format printers.
-The TCP/IP button is located to the right of the Physical Connection window.
-Read more about this topic in the Physical Connections content in the Printers section of online help.
+Ethernet (TCP/IP), USB, and Firewire connections are recommended for most current wide-format printers.
+A Setup button (or TCP/IP button) is located to the right of the Physical Connection window.
+Read more about this topic in the Physical Connections, in the Printers section of online help.

 The other options on the Setup menu (Paper Width, Print Origin, Crop Marks and Register Marks) are described in the discussion of print controls.
 These settings are not required for making an initial test print.
 The Setup screen also shows contour cutting controls.
 These settings are grayed out unless you have enabled the optional Contour Cutting module.